kconstable/distributions-for-investments/README.md

 #### Example: The Expected Number of Defaults in a Bond Portfolio
 Estimate the number of bond issues expected to default over the next year in a high-yield bond portfolio with 25 US issuers.
-The estimated annual default rate for B2/B rated bonds is 10.7%.
+The estimated annual default rate for B2/B-rated bonds is 10.7%.
 + Probability of all bonds defaulting = 0.00%
 + Probability of no bonds defaulting = 5.83
 + Probability of 5 or more bonds defaulting = 11.63%